WMA 2018 Attendee Guide

-With so many exciting sessions at the 2017 Annual Meeting, it can be a daunting task to determine which you want to attend!
-The Program includes a Key that can guide you as to which discipline a session falls within.
-That said, it could be beneficial to attend sessions that are not in your direct discipline as they can expand your perspectives.
+With so many exciting sessions at the 2018 Annual Meeting, it can be a daunting task to determine which you want to attend!
+The Program includes a Key that can guide you as to which topic a session falls within.
+That said, it can be beneficial to attend sessions that are not in your direct discipline as they can expand your perspectives.

 Next, take a look through the Program and see if there are any peers or institutions you would like to hear from or learn about.
 Then make sure to connect with those people!

 Here are some other things to consider: What information will benefit your institution, particularly if they are supporting your attendance?
 What information will help you reach your professional goals?
 What are you passionate about within the museum-field?
 Are there discussions that you want to start or extend into a future Annual Meeting session?